Bioterrorism Security Risk Assessment Form

 Requirements for Active Applicants

-If the applicant has an active SRA on file with BRAG, the FD-961 Form can be completed and faxed to BRAG at 304-625-2198.
+If the applicant has an active SRA on file with BRAG, the FD-961 Form can be completed and emailed to BRAG at FD961@leo.gov.
+Please ensure that the photo is scanned according to the digital image requirements on page 4 of the FD-961 and as listed in the Instructions for Section IV.
 Fingerprint cards are not required; however, BRAG reserves the right to request additional fingerprint cards if necessary.

 Federal Select Agent Program (FSAP) Information

 Please refer to the APHIS/CDC National Select Agent website at www.selectagents.gov or contact your APHIS or CDC Representative for questions regarding the FSAP.
 General guidance can be found at the website including who requires an SRA, obtaining a Unique Identifying Number (UIN), expediting an SRA, and other frequently asked questions.

 Please note that incomplete, expired (Rev. 04-01-2014 and earlier) or outdated forms (signature date exceeds 90 days) will not be processed.

 1. Provide the legal name of the entity.

 2. Enter the entity application number supplied by APHIS or CDC (AGRXXXXXX or CDCXXXXXX).

 3. Provide the physical address for the entity including street, city, state and zip code.

 4. Provide the UIN supplied by APHIS or CDC, formerly known as the DOJ Number.
 APHIS or CDC provides the UIN for each individual listed on the APHIS/CDC Form 1 to the RO.